 You will then be able to create a topic for discussion.
 This is where the fun happens!
 You can add unlimited topics, so if you’re departmentalized you could have new topics for different classes.
 You can also set a Video Response Time limit, which is a great option.

 As you set up your topic, you can scroll down to customize the experience for your students.
 I like the idea of setting a launch and freeze date.
 I found that students continued adding videos to some of our first assignments weeks after it was due.
 You can also record a video or upload a video for your students to view.
 I was able to link videos from YouTube as well.

 In the Response Features, you can choose a few more specifics for your students.
-My students got a little carried away with adding stickers and drawings, so that option may be removed for my class.
+My students got a little carried away with adding stickers and drawings, so I may disable that option for my class.

 Your topics will show up as a list of topics, prompts, or assignments.
 The Ideas icon is always at the top, and I’m still not quite sure what it’s purpose is…..maybe for students to generate a topic?